mcclymont/airtasker-test/README.md

 This is a very empty Rails app.
 It has only 1 route; /api/widgets.
 There are no models nor database configuration.

 A custom middleware called RedisRateLimiter is implemented in app/src/redis_rate_limiter.rb and enabled only for the production environment.
+It requires Redis.

 ## Setup instructions
 1. ```git clone https://github.com/mcclymont/airtasker-test```
 2. ```cd airtasker-test```
 3. ```bundle install```
+4. Configure config/environments/production.rb to point to an instance of Redis, if it is running anywhere other than localhost with default port and no password.

 ## Configuration
 RedisRateLimiter is added as a middleware in config/environments/production.rb like so: